• Skip to primary navigation

 Why You'll Love This Recipe

-• just five ingredients (plus a pinch of salt), you can have a dessert ready to serve in less than 20 minutes.
+• You can have a dessert ready to serve in less than 20 minutes.

-• We made fondue whenever we needed a break from the norm - our chocolate fondue memories really 'melt' my heart.
-Anyway, fondue was special and had a celebratory feel, perfect for cozy nights or special occasions like birthdays, holidays, or date night.
-It’s also one of my favorite Vegan Game Day Dips and Sauces that we enjoy while cheering on our team.
+• We made fondue whenever we needed a break from the norm.
+It's great for special occasions like birthdays, holidays, or date night.
+It's also one of my favorite Vegan Game Day Dips and Sauces that we enjoy while cheering on our team.

 Ingredients